 The Land Use Plan is accompanied by Table 4, Development Plan Data Table and Table 4a, Alternate Development Plan Data Table that provides the development details associated with each development parcel.
 The tables identify each development parcel and associated land use district, gross acreage, average density, target and maximum residential unit count, target non-residential square footage, projected open space acreage and open space percentage within each development parcel.
 Overall, the plan proposes a target of 1,500 residential units with a maximum of 1,975 residential units.
 This translates to a maximum gross density of 1.8 residences per acre (RAC) with a target density of 1.37 RAC.
 The plan also proposes an estimated 615,000 square feet of non-residential use along both Continental Road and Whitehouse Canyon Road and a maximum 200-room boutique-style eco-friendly spa & lodge with support facilities and services.
-Additionally, 714 acres of natural and improved open space will be provided within the project, which accounts for 65% of the entire property.
+Additionally, 714 acres of natural and improved open space will be provided within the project, including an estimated 30-40 acres of developed recreation areas, depending on the final number of residential units provided.
+In total, the project open space accounts for 65% of the entire property.